marsch/Architecture/Adapters/OpenQuestions.md

 tool which can then be used as a recovery mechanism outages to the webhook infrastructure.

-# Standardized Event Metadata Information:
+# Standardized Event Metadata Information
 Consider the standardized actions and triggers defined in `AdapterGuide.md` and the following pieces of relevant system-agnostic information that these triggers and actions likely could emit: